xamat/blog/_posts/2014-12-19-ten-lessons-learned-from-building-real.md

 Besides paying attention to your positive and negative definition, there are many other things you need to make sure to get right when defining your training and testing datasets.
 One such issue is what we call *Time Travelling*.
 Time traveling is defined as usage of features that originated after the event you are trying to predict.
 E.g. Your rating a movie is a pretty good prediction of you watching that movie, especially because most ratings happen AFTER you watch the movie.

 In simple cases as the example above this effect might seem obvious.
-However, things can get very tricky when you have many features that come from different sources and pipelines and relate to each other in non-obvious ways. </span></span><span style="font-family: inherit;"><span style="white-space: pre-wrap;">*Time traveling* has the effect of increasing model performance beyond what would seem reasonable.
-That is why whenever you see an offline experiment with huge wins, the first question you might want to ask yourself is: “Am I time traveling?”.</span></span><span id="docs-internal-guid-b10ab187-3d2a-e838-b4e4-bffc8cd4eb91"></span> And, remember, Time Traveling and positive/negative selection are just two examples of issues you might encounter when defining your training and testing datasets.
+However, things can get very tricky when you have many features that come from different sources and pipelines and relate to each other in non-obvious ways. *Time traveling* has the effect of increasing model performance beyond what would seem reasonable.
+That is why whenever you see an offline experiment with huge wins, the first question you might want to ask yourself is: “Am I time traveling?”.
+And, remember, Time Traveling and positive/negative selection are just two examples of issues you might encounter when defining your training and testing datasets.
 Just make sure you are thoughtful about how you define all the details of your datasets.

 ## 5. Learn to deal with (the curse of) the Presentation Bias